insidewhy/munamuna/readme.md

 - `returns` can be used to mock function or constructor return values without creating a spy.
 - Nested path expressions can be used to create mock data at corresponding paths within a mocked object.
-- A function call can be used to create a spy function (e.g. `vi.fn`) and assigning to the return value can be used to create the return value of the mock function.
+- A function call can be used to create a spy function (e.g. `vi.fn`) and the return value can be used to mock the return value of the mock function.
 - `spy` can be used to access a spy created by `munamuna`, creating the spy if none exists.

 There are other advantages, by default `vi.mock` will create a `vi.fn` for every top-level export in the mocked module which can involve creating a lot of objects that may never be needed.